 For submitting a manuscript to Southeastern Geographer, click here.

 For the response letter template, click here (docx).

 For reviewer guidelines and other information for reviewers, click here (PDF).

 For advertising and other information, visit the journal’s page at the University of North Carolina Press.

 Members of the Southeastern Division of the American Association of Geographers receive the Southeastern Geographer as part of their annual dues.
 Institutions may also subscribe.
-For membership and subscription information and for Paypal options, please visit Member Information.
+For membership and subscription information, please visit Member Information.

 We are not currently taking back issue and single-issue print orders.
 Individuals may purchase digital issues of the journal through Project MUSE.